Human Systems Strategist

 for the AI era.

-My work sits at the intersection of HR technology, people analytics, AI, governance, and organizational design — translating messy human systems into operating models leaders can trust.
+My work sits at the intersection of HR technology, people analytics, AI, governance, service delivery, and organizational design.

-Built from poetry, systems thinking, scientific ethics, enterprise HR, and a stubborn belief that better institutions are possible.
+Built from poetry, systems thinking, scientific ethics, enterprise HR, and a stubborn belief that more humane institutions are possible.

-• Translate disconnected systems into executive-readable operating models
+• Translate disconnected systems into operating models leaders can understand

 See proof of work →

-• Modernize HR technology without sacrificing employee experience
+• Modernize HR technology without flattening employee experience

-• Build analytics capabilities that support strategic workforce decisions
+• Build analytics that support real workforce decisions

 • Design service delivery models people actually trust